carbon-language/carbon-lang/flang/documentation/FortranForCProgrammers.md

 and the initialized value lasts only until the variable is assigned.
 One must use an assignment statement to implement a dynamic initializer that will apply to every fresh instance of the variable.
+Be especially careful when using initializers in the newish `BLOCK` construct, which perpetuates the interpretation as static data.
 (Derived type component initializers, however, do work as expected.)

-If you see an assignment to an array that's never been declared as such, it's probably a definition of a "statement function", which is like a parameterized macro definition, e.g. `A(X)=SQRT(X)**3`.
+If you see an assignment to an array that's never been declared as such, it's probably a definition of a *statement function*, which is like a parameterized macro definition, e.g. `A(X)=SQRT(X)**3`.
 In the original Fortran language, this was the only means for user function definitions.